JaywongWang/DenseVideoCaptioning/README.md

 ### Evaluation

-Please note that the official evaluation metric has been [updated](https://github.com/ranjaykrishna/densevid_eval).
+Please note that the official evaluation metric has been [updated](https://github.com/ranjaykrishna/densevid_eval/commit/bbbd49d31a038acf2642f7ae158bb6b9da6937fc) (Line 194).
 In the paper, old metric is reported (but still, you can compare results from different methods, all CVPR-2018 papers report old metric).

 ### Results